List of New York Yankees captains

-There have been 16 captains of the New York Yankees, an American professional baseball franchise also known previously as the New York Highlanders.
-The position is currently held by Aaron Judge, who was named the new captain on December 21, 2022.
-The most recent captain prior to Judge was Derek Jeter, who was named as the 15th officially recognized captain of the Yankees in 2003, and held the post until 2014.
+There have been 16 captains of the New York Yankees of Major League Baseball, an American professional baseball franchise also known previously as the New York Highlanders.
+The role is currently held by Aaron Judge, who was named the captain on December 21, 2022.

 In baseball, the captain formerly served as the on-field leader of the team, while the manager operated the team from the dugout.